Skip navigation

 Sam Kinloch

 Most properties bought and sold at auction do not incur any VAT liability.
 A large proportion of homes listed for sale at auction are residential premises, and, in short, purchasing a house or flat to live in isn't a transaction subject to VAT.
+If you're selling a property at auction and want a clear answer on your VAT position, request a free appraisal from our team.

 However, this general rule may not apply in some limited situations, often where the property is a commercial premise, such as an office, warehouse or shop and where the seller has taken the ‘option to tax’, which we’ll explain shortly.